aar0m/aar0m.github.io/essays/typescript.md

 ## Too flexible!

 I have already iterated that Python feels the most loose and fast.
-Fantastic for creating scripts and using libraries but very easy to lose track of whitespaces, forget what datatypes are being used, and ensuring instructions execute where they need to be executed.
-For exmaple, examine the following excerpt from a function to get calories from my [weight tracker project](https://aar0m.github.io/projects/weight_tracker.html):
+Fantastic for creating scripts and using libraries but very easy to lose track of whitespaces, forget what datatypes are being used, and ensure instructions execute where they need to be executed.
+For example, examine the following excerpt from a function to get calories from my [weight tracker project](https://aar0m.github.io/projects/weight_tracker.html):

 ```python
 def getCal():